Reviews You Can Rely On

 Exercise Quality

 With its robust steel frame and large belt, it was easy to dig in and forget that you were running in place on a machine.
-The quality of our stride benefitted from the wide track width and cushioned deck, while the updated hood felt neat and free of distractions.
-A tablet holder rests above the console in an easy-to-view spot for users who benefit from a distraction.
+The quality of our stride benefited from the wide track width and cushioned deck, while the updated hood felt neat and uncluttered.
+A tablet holder is positioned above the console in a clear view for users who benefit from a distraction-free experience.
 Sole's redesigned hood puts the tablet and peripheral buttons in a good viewing area.
 However, the buttons are so far forward that interacting with them while running can be difficult, especially for users with shorter reach.
 Compared to the best treadmills we've tested, the exercise quality is solid but doesn't stand out.

 At 60 inches long and 22 inches wide, the F80 has a very large running surface.
 The two-ply silicone belt and Cushion Flex Whisper Deck felt slightly bouncy initially, but we quickly adapted to its feel and found it comfortable throughout the miles.
-The F80 uses a flywheel attached to its motor; this is designed to keep the motor cooler and running smoother.
-Theoretically, this protects the machine from excess wear and tear while creating a fluid feeling of momentum while running.
+The F80 features a flywheel attached to its motor, designed to keep the motor cooler and run smoother.
+Theoretically, this protects the machine from excessive wear and tear while creating a smooth, fluid feeling of momentum during operation.
 We loved the wide surface and long deck for running at any pace without worrying about kicking the side rails or stepping off.
 This treadmill is great for taller users with long strides and long reach.
 Conversely, the treadmill isn't a great fit for shorter runners.
 With a speed range of .5 to 12 mph, we found it suitable for everything from walking and jogging to high-intensity sprint workouts.
 At full sprint, we found the deck cushioning to feel unnatural, but that could be alleviated by setting an incline.

 Here are some of the many steps we take to create the best treadmill reviews possible.
 You can see the flex in the deck of the Sole F80 and see why we consider it comfortable.